Enhancing Large Language Model-Based Systems for End-to-End Circuit Analysis Problem Solving: Circuit Analysis Problem-Solving Framework Design

 \subsection{Human-in-the-Loop Corrections}

-To further enhance the performance of Gemini 2.5 Pro in solving circuit problems, a human can be brought into the pipeline to proofread the generated circuit descriptions in order to verify the accuracy of circuit recognition and make revisions if necessary.
+To further enhance the performance of the proposed circuit problem solver, a human can be brought into the pipeline to proofread the generated circuit descriptions in order to verify the accuracy of circuit recognition and make revisions if necessary.
 The circuit description review can be limited to problems where the solutions produced by Gemini 2.5 Pro and \texttt{ngspice} do not match on their first attempts.
 Additionally, an instructor can review the Gemini-generated solutions, including both the problem-solving process and the final answers.
-When errors in the problem-solving process are identified, the instructor can highlight them with brief comments and allow Gemini to
+When errors in the problem-solving process are identified, the instructor can highlight them with brief comments and allow Gemini to attempt corrections.
+As shown in Table \ref{detailed_results}, most of the remaining problems can be correctly solved after this human-in-the-loop correction step.
+It is also worth noting that the instructor only needs to review less than 20\% of the original homework problems compared to solving all problems manually, significantly reducing the workload involved in solution preparation.
+This human-in-the-loop correction step is also illustrated in Figures \ref{multi_trials} and \ref{framework}.
+The full circuit analysis problem-solving pipeline is summarized in Algorithm \ref{Alg1}.